Retirement Savings Gap Calculator

 What People Often Overlook

 One thing many people forget is that small monthly contributions can make a surprising difference over time — especially with compound growth working in the background.
 It can help to think of it less as a lump sum problem and more as a long-term habit.
 Many people find that even modest increases to their monthly contributions, made earlier rather than later, can meaningfully narrow the gap.
-This is worth considering when you look at your results.
+This is worth noting when you look at your results.

 How to Use Your Results